 Although legitimate mystery shopper jobs can be difficult to find, people who love to shop and eat at restaurants will adore this job.
-Mystery or secret shoppers are assigned to stores and restaurants to report on their shopping or dining experience from the merchandise or food to the quality of service provided by employees.
-Some employers provide cash for shopping or dining and allow shoppers to keep the merchandise.
-Some shoppers must return the merchandise but get paid a fee for each job.
-Emails offering secret shopper jobs are mostly scams so check through sources like employment agencies and department store human resource departments for the real deal.
+Mystery or secret shoppers are assigned to stores and restaurants to report on their consumer experience.
+Some employers provide you cash to spend and allow shoppers to keep the merchandise.
+Some shoppers must return the merchandise, but get paid a fee for each job.
+Emails offering secret shopper jobs are mostly scams so check through sources like employment agencies and department store HR departments for the real deal.

 Independent Sales Rep